The Reporting Component

 Note that the AutoSave flag is turned on (this is optional) to save the settings when the Reporter component is cleaned up by the Deployer.

 2.1.
-Property Configuration File
+Reporting Configuration File

 <?xml version="1.0" encoding="UTF-8"?>